 After sending a message to Anton, you will be able to order a new background check for $7.99.
 As part of your tutor selection process, we encourage you to run updated background checks.
 Please also review the safety tips for hiring tutors.

 I'm a well educated and patient tutor for help with science, math, and English.
 I have worked as a post-doctoral fellow in neuroscience at Princeton, have a Ph.D. in physics from Harvard, and graduated with a B. Sc. from Columbia.
 I was a mathematics olympiad regional winner in high school.
 My background allows me to teach a broad range of subjects.
-Please consider me for your
+My favorite part about tutoring is when I can make a substantial difference to students, helping them achieve their goals and learning enough to consider new opportunities.

 Science: I've introduced physics and chemistry to young students through both lectures and laboratory exercises.
 I've taught many concepts advanced concepts in a hands on and intuitive way so that students learn concepts profoundly.